needle-tools/needle-engine-support/documentation/getting-started.md

 ### Create a new scene from scratch

 If you don't want to start from a template, you can follow these steps.
-Effectively, we're recreating the "Minimal (Needle)" template that's shipping with the package.
+Effectively, we're going to recreate the "Minimal (Needle)" template that's shipping with the package.

 1. **Ceate a new empty scene**